Mauricioft/Redux-saga-in-spanish/README.md

 import reducer from './reducers' import mySaga from './sagas'

-// create the saga middleware
+// crea el middleware saga
 const sagaMiddleware = createSagaMiddleware()
 // mount it on the Store
 const store = createStore(